kevinkhill/eleventy-plugin-scad/README.md

 Use Eleventy to generate a site to showcase your OpenSCAD models.
 This plugin adds `.scad` as a template and will use your OpenSCAD to render the file into an `.stl`.
 Along with the model, a Three.js model view page is gererated as well.

+Check out [a demo site](https://kevinkhill.github.io/eleventy-scad-plugin-demo/) generated from the examples that come with OpenSCAD

 ## Install into Project

 ```bash